brian054/FileTransferApplication/README.md

 ###  Server:
     The server program is fairly straightforward.
 It waits for incoming connections from a client, receives the file name, creates the file and path, and then writes to that file what is receives from the client.

+    The server program uses a constant variable to set the IP address, therefore you can run this program on one machine, and the client program on another machine to send data between computers.

 ###  Client:
     The client program connects to the server, sends the file name to the server, and then sends the server the data in